Jump to section

 Heart Disease

-Congestive heart failure is present when the heart becomes enlarged and obstructs airways, thus producing a cough and/or gagging episodes in your dog.
+Congestive heart failure can occur when the heart becomes enlarged and obstructs airways, thus producing a cough and/or gagging episodes in your dog.
 Heartworms can also cause a dog to cough excessively.
-Pericardial effusion is the buildup of fluid around the heart, also causing your dog to produce a “wet” cough or a gagging sound.
-Be sure to notice if this cough occurs mostly at night or when your dog is lying down as this is a sign of fluid gathering around the heart.
-Great Danes, Cavalier King Charles Spaniels, and all older dogs are at risk for heart disease.
+Pericardial effusion is the buildup of fluid around the heart and can cause your dog to produce a “wet” cough or a gagging sound.
+Be sure to notice if this cough occurs mostly at night or when your dog is lying down as this can be a sign of fluid gathering in the lungs.
+Great Danes, Cavalier King Charles Spaniels, and older dogs are more at risk for heart disease.

 Fungal Infections

-Do you happen to live on or near a farm?
-Do you happen to have chickens or live near chickens?
+Do you live on or near a farm?
+Do you have chickens or live near chickens?
 Has your dog developed a “wet” cough that almost sounds like a gargling sound?
-Then it is highly possible your dog could have inhaled some fungal spores or animal droppings and is now coughing as a result.
+Then it is possible your dog could have inhaled some fungal spores or animal droppings and is now coughing as a result.
 Dogs can also inhale fungal spores after spending time in damp areas.
-Fungal infections can lead to pneumonia, so if you suspect this is the problem, get your dog to the vet immediately.
+Fungal infections can lead to pneumonia, so if you suspect this is the problem, get your dog to the veterinarian immediately.

 Other Causes

-Because the disease that is causing the coughing or hacking in your dog could be serious, it is best to see a vet so that he can do a physical exam and some lab tests to confirm diagnosis.
-Kennel cough is generally not serious in otherwise healthy dogs; however, if your dog is very young or a toy breed, untreated kennel cough can lead to pneumonia, and should be treated by a vet.
+Because the disease that is causing the coughing or hacking in your dog could be serious, it is best to see a veterinarian so that he can do a physical exam and lab testing if needed to confirm a diagnosis.
+Kennel cough is generally mild in otherwise healthy dogs; however, if your dog is very young or a toy breed, untreated kennel cough can lead to pneumonia, and should be treated by a veterinarian.
 The characteristic goose honk of tracheal collapse must be professionally treated.
 Medication is most likely necessary, and surgery may be a possibility as well.
-Distemper is usually prevalent in dogs who have not been vaccinated; often distemper develops in dogs who are in the process of receiving all their shots (when immunity from the pup’s mom is decreasing, and vaccines have not provided full immunization just yet).
+Distemper is usually prevalent in dogs who have not been vaccinated; distemper can develop in dogs who are in the process of receiving all their shots (when immunity from the pup’s mom is decreasing, and vaccines have not provided full immunization just yet).
 Distemper can be fatal, especially in younger dogs.
 Heart disease is highly serious; however, if it is caught early, the prognosis can be positive.
-Any suspicion of heart disease should be treated by your vet.
-Fungal diseases can lead to pneumonia, so they should be diagnosed and treated by a vet, as should any persistent cough.
+Any suspicion of heart disease should be treated by your veterinarian.
+Fungal diseases can lead to pneumonia, so they should be diagnosed and treated by a veterinarian, as should any persistent cough.

 Always keep your dog’s vaccinations up to date, as they protect against canine distemper and the bordetella virus that leads to kennel cough.
 Do not kennel your dog in dirty cages, old chicken coops, or near pigeons as they might inhale the bird droppings and develop a fungal infection.
 Maintain your dog’s chew toys; once they start to get worn, throw them out so your dog won’t accidentally swallow part of a toy.

-Treating coughing and hacking in your dog can range from less than $100 to $2,500; kennel cough generally costs $650 to treat.
+Treating coughing and hacking in your dog can range from less than $100 to $2,500; kennel cough generally costs $100-300 to treat.
+Curious about which health plan is right for your dog?
+Head over to Forbes' breakdown of pet insurance providers.

 jack russel